 The first two levels correspond to the vaulted passageway providing access to the courtyard.
 The curved vault of the passageway is semi-circular at the entrance, becoming a basket-handle arch towards the inside of the courtyard.
 On the exterior facade, three shafts set in the thickness of the wall housed the chains of the drawbridges for the pedestrian and carriage gateways.
 These shafts flank a Caen stone panel featuring the family coat-of arms.
 It is topped with two vertical openings, the second of which on a level with the domed roof has a little, gable roof.
 The rear facade features similar symmetry, but with two shafts for a drawbridge.

 The spiral stairways lead to square rooms on the third level.
 They communicate with the room in the central square pavilion, spanning a floor surface area of approx. 37 m².
 This room is astonishingly bright.
 Three walls feature three openings.
-The moulding around their granite window sills dates from the same time as the fireplaces.
 The fourth wall houses a granite fireplace.
 Its corbels, sculpted with scrolls, support a monolithic lintel, whist each jamb takes the form of a semi-engaged column.

 On the fourth level, the domed roof goes down to the truss beams which are simply laid on the walls or on corbels.
-It is higher than those of the two neighbouring pavilions.
 In the central room, illuminated via two openings, facing one another, stands a fireplace, a plainer replica of the previous one.
 This room provides access to the bartizan, illuminated via a small opening.

 This manor house, under its chestnut shingle, is a sleeping beauty.
 Its elegance and charm immediately catch the eye evoking a desire to protect it.
 This is the only building of this Seigneury, dating back to the Middle-Ages, left standing.
 It is almost certainly because of its robustness, but perhaps also because of the curiosity provoked by its round and square forms, the rigidity of its chimney stacks and their coping as well as the airy elegance of its inverted ship’s hull and dome-shaped roofs, that it has come down through the ages.
 It is archaic, original and rare.
-This manor house should be saved so that it might be admired by all.
+The restoration works need to be continued so that this manor house might be admired by all.

 Brune Boivieux +33 1 42 84 80 85